PlatinumVoyager/fwstatus/README.md

 1. `.\fwstatus.exe -e/--enable <DOMAIN, PUBLIC, PRIVATE, ALL/*>`
    - Enable the current targeted profiler, or actively enable ALL Windows Defender Firewall sublistings.

+## Future Updates:
+The current roadmap for a list of targeted features to support includes but is not limited to the following:
+1. The ability to disable the Windows Defender Firewall notifications when a profiler is manipulated (enabled, disabled)
+    - This will include the option to disable one or ALL available sublistings.